-In two posts that came up recently in my Facebook “memories”, I talk about my Blackness.
 In one, I discussed being asked, "how do I like Canada?"
 When I informed this person of the fact I am Canadian and have been so my whole life, they replied, they “didn’t know I was."

 In the second post, I jokingly refer to Black people as a “species”, which I know makes it sound as if they are animals.
 What’s interesting is that I am visibly defending my Blackness and joking about it daily.

 As I’ve written about before, I've never known how to feel about my Blackness.
 I was mixed race, didn’t completely fit in, and wanted everyone to like me.
 I wanted people to understand that even I felt weird about being Black and would slip up by calling Black people a species because “LOL, we are different but we aren’t."

 But yet I also wanted people to know that asking me where I was from was a form of unconscious bias that was hurtful.
 I sent mixed signals because I was also confused about my own feelings toward my race.